Introduction: Towards a Systematic Approach to Performance Analysis

 Conclusion: A Unified Approach to HPC Performance

-The synergistic relationship between the cube_pop_metrics CLI tool and the POPAdvisor plugin for CubeGUI represents a modern, robust approach to HPC performance analysis.
-By centralizing the complex POP metric calculation logic within a single library, the POP project has delivered a solution that is consistent, maintainable, and highly flexible.
+The synergistic relationship between the cube_pop_metrics CLI tool and the POP_Advisor plugin for CubeGUI represents a robust approach to performance analysis.
+By centralizing the complex POP metric calculation logic within a single library, the POP has delivered a solution that is consistent, maintainable, and highly flexible.

-POPAdvisor and cube_pop_metrics have been available since release 4.9 of CubeLib/CubeGUI and can be downloaded from scalasca.org.
-For easy installation, we also provide recipes for EasyBuild and Homebrew, as well as pre-built binaries for Linux, Windows, and macOS.
+This version of POP_Advisor and cube_pop_metrics is available from release 4.9 of CubeLib/CubeGUI and can be downloaded from scalasca.org.
+For ease of installation, we also provide recipes for EasyBuild and Homebrew, as well as pre-built binaries for Linux, Windows, and macOS.

 -- Pavel Saviakou (JSC)